eProsima/vulcanexus/docs/rst/tutorials/micro/handle_reconnections/handle_reconnections.rst

 Reconnections can be handle manually on the client side using the agent ping functionality with the following sequence:

 1. Wait until agent is reachable.
-2. Create needed micro-ROS entities.
+2. Create required micro-ROS entities.
-3. Use the entities as usual: Spin, publish, etc.
+3. Use the micro-ROS API as usual: spin entities, publish, etc.
 4. When a failure is detected, destroy the created entities and go back to the first step.

 The following code shows an example of this sequence: